pasqal-io/qadence/docs/development/architecture.md

 ## Differentiation with parameter shift rules (PSR)

-In Qadence, parameter shift rules are implemented by implementing a custom `torch.autograd.Function` class for PyTorch and the `custom_vjp` in the Jax Engine, respectively.
+In Qadence, parameter shift rules are applied by implementing a custom `torch.autograd.Function` class for PyTorch and the `custom_vjp` in the Jax Engine, respectively.

 A custom PyTorch `Function` looks like this: